The New Tweed Valley Hospital proposal is classified as a State Significant Development (SSD).

 The planning process for SSD is as follows:

-the Department issues Secretary’s Environmental Assessment Requirements (SEARs), which set out the details the proponent must address in their application
+- the Department issues Planning Secretary’s Environmental Assessment Requirements (SEARs), which set out the details the proponent must address in their application

-the proponent (iNSW) prepares an Environmental Impact Statement (EIS)
+- the applicant (HINSW) prepares an Environmental Impact Statement (EIS)

 - the Department collates all submissions received during public exhibition and request the proponent to respond to the feedback received

-- the proponent submits the Response to Submissions report, which is considered, along with feedback from the community, other government agencies and councils, as part of the Department’s assessment of the proposal
+- the proponent submits the Response to Submissions report, which is considered, along with feedback from the community, other government agencies and councils, as part of the Department’ assessment of the proposal

 - the Department then makes a recommendation to the Minister for Planning for determination, which includes conditions for consent or reasons for refusal.